 - Kate Phelan

-Visitors to Dublin have more than enough established tourist attractions to entertain them, from the Book of Kells at Trinity College to the Guinness Storehouse at St. James’s Gate Brewery.
-But what about those who like their culture to be a little bit odd?
-The city has several noteworthy unusual attractions for sightseers looking for something unconventional.
+Visitors to Dublin have more than enough established tourist attractions to entertain them, from the Book of Kells at Trinity College to the Guinness Storehouse at St. James's Gate Brewery.
+But what about those who like to explore the more unknown aspects of a city's culture?
+Dublin has several unusual attractions for sightseers looking for something a little more unconventional.

-Dublin’s National Leprechaun Museum opened in 2010, calling itself ‘the first ever attraction dedicated to Irish mythology’, despite the leprechaun rarely appearing in early Irish mythology.
+Dublin’s National Leprechaun Museum opened in 2010, calling itself ‘the first ever attraction dedicated to Irish mythology’, despite the leprechaun rarely appearing in early sources.
 Celebrating the Irish fairy that is said to grant wishes and enjoy practical jokes, the museum offers a guided tour with a storyteller through an immersive experience of leprechaun folklore consisting of multiple themed rooms.
-These include a wooden replica of County Antrim’s Giant’s Causeway and a room with giant pieces of furniture, intended to make the guest feel as though they have shrunk to leprechaun size.
+These include a wooden replica of County Antrim’s Giant’s Causeway and a room with giant pieces of furniture, intended to make the guest feel as though they have shrunk to the size of a leprechaun.

 The National Leprechaun Museum, Twilfit House, Jervis St, Dublin 1, Ireland +353 1 873 3899